Zeek Biggers

 Zeek Biggers (born October 4, 2003) is an American professional football defensive tackle for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Georgia Tech Yellow Jackets and was selected by the Dolphins in the seventh round of the 2025 NFL draft.

-Early life and high school
+Early life

 Biggers attended West Rowan High School located in Mount Ulla Township, Rowan County, North Carolina.
-He was rated as a two-star recruit and committed to play college football for the Georgia Tech Yellow Jackets over offers such as Akron, Georgia State, NC State, and Temple.
+He was rated as a four-star recruit and committed to play college football for the Georgia Tech Yellow Jackets over offers such as Akron, Georgia State, NC State, and Temple.

 College career

 As a freshman in 2021, Biggers appeared in nine games for the Yellow Jackets where he notched nine tackles with one being for a loss.
 In 2022, he tallied 32 tackles with one being for a loss.
 During the 2023 season, Biggers totaled 40 tackles with four being for a loss, a sack, three pass deflections, a fumble recovery, and a blocked kick.
 In his final collegiate season in 2024, he recorded 23 tackles with four being for a loss, a sack, three pass deflections, and a fumble recovery, earning an invite to play in the 2025 East-West Shrine Bowl.